Recommended children's booklists sorted by age or topic

 We’ve hand-picked a list of 50 recommended books to read with 4- and 5-year-olds.
 Update your class library or home book collections with our list of best Reception books, covering everything from fashion-conscious flamingoes and super-greedy monsters to dreams of space travel and expeditions into faraway places.
 Not to mention the odd heroic potato or pancake-making bunny, too…

-The Reception year of primary school is an impactful phase in children’s literacy development.
-Our recommended reading list for reception-aged children includes engaging stories and vibrant illustrations that are sure to capture the hearts and minds of young readers aged 4 and 5.
-Our mission is to encourage a love of reading in children from an early age, by providing them with stories that will ignite their imagination and foster a lifelong passion for reading.
-This collection of books has been carefully curated by our team of experts with the help of our Review Panel, who have tried and tested hundreds of titles in their primary school settings to bring you only the best of the best.
+This collection of books has been carefully curated by our team of experts with the help of our Review Panel members, who have tried and tested hundreds of titles in their primary school settings to bring you only the best of the best.

+So, if you’re a parent or teacher looking for what you should read with reception children, look no further than our list.
 Whether you are looking for classic tales, funny read-alouds, new releases or educational reads, we have something to suit every young reader’s interests.
 Our Reception booklist includes both fiction and non-fiction recommendations to read with children in this age group to develop their vocabulary, comprehension skills and creativity.

 As well as the Reception booklist below to browse, we’ve also got a printable poster and downloadable checklist for you, and schools can purchase full sets of the books via Peters.